yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Instead of putting JavaScript into HTML, JSX allows us to put HTML into JavaScript, then Babel will transform these expressions into actual JavaScript code.
 <br/><br/>

+3.1 Why Can’t Browsers Read JSX?
+> - Browsers can only read JavaScript objects but JSX in not a regular JavaScript object.
+Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using JSX transformers like Babel and then pass it to the browser.
+<br/><br/>

 4. What Is Virtual DOM ?

 <p align="center">